How to Safely Sanitize Surfaces at Home

 For most of us, having a sick loved one in the home compels us to sanitize the most frequently used surfaces — doorknobs, light switches, kitchen and bathroom countertops, to name a few.
 But how well do commonly used cleaners actually sanitize?

-Have you ever wondered how to make your own disinfecting spray or whether hydrogen peroxide can sanitize surfaces in your home?
 In this Homegrown segment, Ben Chapman, NC State Extension food safety specialist, takes us through the proper way to sanitize surfaces in our homes.
-He offers tips to help to remove the uncertainty from choosing disinfectants to protect our family from illness-causing germs that are prevalent in our environment at a given time.
+He offers tips to help to remove the uncertainty from choosing disinfectants – including making your own homemade cleaners – to protect your family from illness-causing germs that are prevalent in our environment at any given time.

 For more information on safely sanitizing your home, see the list of resources below: